Meta vs. Apple: Why VR still needs its 'hero' app

 Now, Apple's entrance into the headset market will, for the first time, threaten Meta's dominance in the space so far — but in a way, for Meta, it's also a gift.

-"Apple brings much needed attention to the market.
+"Apple brings much-needed attention to the market.
 It has done this with many of the products the company has released since 2007 when the first iPhone came out," said Llamas.

 Yes, Apple will likely announce its headset next week, but there are still lots of questions, key among them: What apps will be featured as key to getting the full experience with that Apple headset?
 That will be something to watch out for Monday, as the ease of use that's historically characterized Apple's devices may color their choices on this front.